 Education in Centre County

-• In 2015, 27,702 people received help preparing for school, free access to literacy programs or intensive support in improving reading, cultural, and legal literacy skills
+• Over 27,000 people received help preparing for school, free access to literacy programs or intensive support in improving reading, cultural, and legal literacy skills

 • 530 children received intensive support preparing for school